michaeluno/admin-page-framework/readme.txt

 - `fields` - the `div` tag element containing the sub-fields and the main field.
 - `field` - the `div` tag element containing each field.

-This submit button will float on the right.
+This submit button will float right.
 `
 array(
     'field_id'          => 'submit',